pamlotusia/pamlotusia/README.md

 # Welcome to my profile!
-📌 Currently I'm studying the basic of programing, let me show you my projects
+📌 Currently I'm studying the basics of programming, let me show you my projects

 ##